Dedalus9/openscope-community-predictive-processing/docs/experimental-plan.md

 This analysis will help us understand the computational principles underlying prediction error signals and determine whether the same information coding scheme is used across different paradigms.

-### Distinguish Between Two Categories of Prediction Made by Neurons
+### II.
+Distinguish between two categories of prediction made by neurons

 We will distinguish between:
 - A. Detailed predictions about the identity of the upcoming stimulus